 Following the advice from the Ministry of Health and the BCCDC, residents are also reminded and encouraged to take the following steps to stay healthy and prevent the spread of infections:

-- wash your hands often with soap and water for at least 20 seconds
+- Wash your hands often with soap and water for at least 20 seconds

-- avoid touching your eyes, nose or mouth with unwashed hands
+- Avoid touching your eyes, nose or mouth with unwashed hands

-- avoid close contact with people - maintain a 2 metre distance
+- Avoid close contact with people - maintain a 2 metre distance

-- self isolate for 14 days if you are sick to avoid spreading illness to others
+- Self isolate for 14 days if you are sick to avoid spreading illness to others

-Sechelt Municipal Facilities CLOSED
+Sechelt Municipal Facilities

-- Playgrounds are closed
+- Playgrounds are open.

 - Council meetings will continue but will be accessible by watching on You Tube and submitting questions to email@example.com.